kongwy/doubanBot/README.md

 # doubanBot

-simple Telegram inline bot for Douban book &amp; movie items.
+(DEPRECATED) Simple Telegram inline bot for Douban Books & Movies.

+:) Douban has closed their API service of personal use.

 ## Note